Bridgy Fed

 str

-Sends a webmention to a given target URL.
+Sends a webmention to a given webmention target URL.

 See Protocol.send() for details.